vanheeringen-lab/ANANSE/README.md

   * Optional arguments

     * `-g, --genome`
       The genome of your data.
 For example, hg38.
 The genome is recommended to download by `genomepy`.
+The default setting is hg19.
     * `-a, --annotation`
       The input 12 columns BED file with gene annotation in your genome version. [***This***](/data/hg38_genes.bed) is an example BED annotation file of human hg38.
     * `-p, --motifs`